Introduction to Film Forms and Analysis

-Dr Eleonora Sammartino is an experienced teacher in Film Studies and festival organiser.
+Dr Eleonora Sammartino is an experienced teacher in Film Studies.
 In addition to Imperial College, she has taught at undergraduate level at a variety of institutions, including King’s College London, University of Reading, and University of Greenwich.

-Eleonora has further conveyed study days on Italian Cinema targeted to A-Level Italian students at the BFI Southbank.
-In addition, she completed her PhD in Film Studies at King’s College London in 2018, with a thesis on gender and the contemporary American film musical.
-Eleonora has also worked for film festivals in Italy and UK and is currently part of the organising committee of FILL – Festival of Italian Literature in London, for which she has hosted film screenings.
+Eleonora gained her PhD in Film Studies at King’s College London in 2018, with a thesis on gender and the contemporary American film musical.
+She has worked for film festivals in Italy and UK and is currently part of the organising committee of FILL – Festival of Italian Literature in London, for which she has hosted film screenings.

 All our online courses are taught live which means you will be taught alongside other students on the course by a tutor at a specific time.
 To take part in the course you must be able to attend the online session at the time stated for the course description.